 These results are directly from the test, and no test is perfect.
 There will be false-positives and false-negatives from the test, and false-negatives could also come from the fact that participants in this study are self-swabbing.
-More information about the potential impact of false-positives and false-negatives is provided in "Sensitivity and Specificity analysis".
+More information about the potential impact of false-positives and false-negatives is provided in Section 5: Test sensitivity and specificity.

 The data are based on a sample of people, so there is some uncertainty in the estimates